-A change to the rules on the treatment of mortgage interest now means that there is no interest offset allowed against rental income.
-Instead a basic rate tax credit is given for interest paid.
-This reform effectively halved the amount of tax relief available to higher rate taxpayers compared with the situation before its introduction.
-Its effect is set to become more obvious as interest rates - and hence mortgage costs - rise.
+There is no mortgage interest offset allowed against rental income for residential property.
+Instead, a basic rate tax credit is given for interest paid.
+This effectively means that the amount of tax relief available to higher rate taxpayers is half what it used to be when full offset was allowed.
+That result has become painfully obvious as interest rates - and hence mortgage costs - have risen.
+Some buy-to-let investors are finding that their net property income disappears completely when their fixed rate mortgage needs to be refinanced.

-The move to a tax credit approach has meant an increase in total income for tax purposes, which might trigger more tax payments (e.g. because the personal allowance phasing-out threshold of £100,000 is crossed).
+The tax credit approach has meant an increase in total income for tax purposes, which might trigger more tax payments (e.g. because the personal allowance phasing-out threshold of £100,000 is crossed).
 The interest tax change has also encouraged some buy-to-let investors to place their properties in companies rather than own them directly.